 Hockey was very much followed by my family.
 Oshawa was my home town and we had a connection to the Boston Bruins.
 Bobby Orr was a local hero who I met once at a track meet where we were both entered in the long jump.
 Ironically we were the first two jumpers not to qualify for the next stage.
 I then was introduced to him when I had moved to Haliburton and he was hired to work at a hockey camp.
 He was a great defensive player, but most noted for being the highest scoring defenceman.
 A real joy to watch.

-These days the talk in all sports seems to be defence.
+These days the talk in all sports seems to be defense.
 It makes the critical difference, but for most fans it is boring.
 It is hard to beat the excitement of a goal, basket or touchdown, but it is possible to get almost as much enjoyment out of a good defensive move or even a team defense.
 As I get older I realize a good defensive player is every bit as critical to winning a game as the scoring heroes.
 Bill Russell was the first to start my education.

 The photo is from a biography of Bill Russell written by Murry R Nelson.